 Under the corporate governance rules of The Nasdaq Stock Market LLC ("Nasdaq"), a majority of the members of the Board must satisfy Nasdaq's criteria for "independence."
 No director qualifies as independent unless the Board affirmatively determines that the director has no relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 The Board has determined that each of Mses.
 Allgood and Hardman and Messrs.
 Buchanan, Chan, Geeslin, Sanquini, and Whims is independent under the current listing standards of Nasdaq.
-Mr. Hurlston is not considered an independent director nominees or executive officers.
+Mr. Hurlston is not considered an independent director due to his current position as our Chief Executive Officer.
+There are no family relationships among any of our directors and director nominees or executive officers.
 In this Proxy Statement, we refer to each of Mses.
 Allgood and Hardman and Messrs.
-Buchanan and Messrs.
 Buchanan, Chan, Geeslin, Sanquini, and Whims as our "Independent Directors."